About the Honors Program

 The Honors program is a unique opportunity for gifted students to enhance their entire undergraduate experience at Carson-Newman.
 As an honors student, you’ll participate in stimulating classroom discussions with other exceptional learners, guided by professors who will push you to sharpen your research skills, improve your ability to reason and analyze, increase your effectiveness as a writer, and boost your confidence in evaluating your own academic strengths and weaknesses.
 You’ll enjoy team-taught interdisciplinary classes that are permeated with penetrating questions and animated discussions.
 You’ll travel to regional cultural events with other honors students and engage in conversations about those events with Carson-Newman professors.
 You’ll become a part of a gifted community of learners dedicated to a rigorous pursuit of the ideals expressed on Carson-Newman’s seal: Truth, Beauty and Goodness.
 If all of this sounds good to you, please read more about applying to the Honors Program.

-Prospective students with a score of 29 and above on the ACT or a composite score of 1310 and above on the SAT and a minimum High School GPA of 3.65 are invited to participate in the Honors Weekend Scholarship Competition.
+Prospective students with scores of 28 and above on the ACT or composite scores of 1310 and above on the math and critical reading portions of the SAT combined with a minimum High School GPA of 3.65 are invited to participate in the Honors Weekend Scholarship Competition.
 Honors Weekend is typically held on the first Friday and Saturday of February each year.
 Students compete for scholarship awards given in addition to regular C-N merit awards.
 Several top finishers will be awarded the prestigious Honors Premier scholarship--a full tuition honors scholarship.
 The decisions about scholarship awards given through Honors Weekend are based on each student’s standardized test scores, high school GPA, extracurricular involvement, essay, and personal interviews.
-If you meet the GPA and ACT/SAT requirements, you will be invited to attend the Honors Scholarship Competition on February 1-2, 2013.
-Click the link below to see the detailed schedule of events for the weekend.
-Each year the schedule is improved, but you can get an idea of how the weekend goes by clicking below.
+If you meet the GPA and ACT/SAT requirements, you will be invited to attend the Honors Scholarship Competition February 6, 2021.

 We plan Honors Weekend to give students and their parents the best possible opportunity to experience Carson-Newman.
 Each participant will have the opportunity to talk individually with a current faculty member and an alumnus.
 Participants can spend the night with a current honors student and attend a mixer with current C-N students at the Honors House.
 The President, Provost, and top administrators attend a dinner with the participants and their parents on Friday night and there are special question and answer sessions for parents dealing with the admissions, financial aid, the Honors Program, and the scholarship competition.

-Why should you join the Carson-Newman honors program?
+Why should you seek to be a part of the Carson-Newman honors program?

 The Honors Program exists to provide a unique series of classes and experiences for the academically capable and intellectually curious.
 We’ve created a program designed to place you in the middle of a community of learners dedicated to intellectual and spiritual inquiry and have done so in the heart of a Christian liberal arts university where community and fellowship are an essential part of the university experience.
 We believe the Honors Program provides students with the very best education possible at C-N and we are looking for students who are interested in making the most of their educational opportunities.